qdread/nasabio/methods/r_pipeline.md

 ### 2.1 Extract pixels from different radii and calculate summary metrics

+There is a separate R script for each raster that was extracted.
+For the most part I used the command line to create virtual rasters (.vrt) from all the .tif files, which makes it easier to read them in parallel.
+They are all in the `spatial_data_extraction` folder.
+Temporary output files are written to `climstats`, `elevstats`, and `geostats` subdirectories in either the `data/bbs` or `data/fia` directories on the cluster.

 ### 2.2 Combine slices into single output files

-- `spatial_data_extraction/compileelev_bioclim.r`: Combines all extracted geodiversity metrics for both BBS and FIA and exports them to single .CSV files, one for BBS and one for FIA.
+- `spatial_data_extraction/compileelev_bioclim.r`: Combines all extracted geodiversity metrics for both BBS and FIA and exports them to single .csv files, one for BBS and one for FIA.
+The master geodiversity .csv file is written to the `data/bbs` or `data/fia` directory on the cluster.